HaramChoi-askui/ios-simulator-automation/README.md

 <br>

 **3) Remove the Cookie Consent**
-- If you are using a freshly installed Simulator, it's likely that you will be asked to give consent for using cookies on every website.
+- If you are using a freshly installed Simulator, you will likely be asked to give consent for using cookies on every website.
 - This code block examines whether you have faced a pop-up for the cookies, and will click on the **Reject all** button if there is any.

 ```ts